Mary Stevens12 Feb 2025

 Back in the summer of 2023, after a period of initial research into the risks and opportunities of generative AI, we asked the following question: what if the national conversation about AI was less focused on business productivity and future existential risk, and more concerned with the existential crises that are happening right here, right now - the crises in people’s everyday lives AND the damage that we are doing to the planet?

 Fast forward a year and the conversation has started to shift.
-The risks of disinformation and the environmental impacts are much more widely understood – although the solutions are less clear.
+The risks of disinformation and the environmental impacts are much more widely understood – although the solutions are less clear .
 This shift in awareness is partly thanks to the brilliant work of the Climate Action against Disinformation coalition – including our colleagues at Friends of the Earth USA.
 But this leaves environmental justice organisations in a difficult position.

-Through this project, we aim to ensure that AI technologies are deployed in a way that promotes environmental justice.
+Through this project, we aimed to ensure that AI technologies are deployed in a way that promotes environmental justice.
 We want to see these concerns at the heart of conversations around AI regulation and development – and we want fellow campaigners to feel empowered to make these asks, on a topic that might not be in their normal comfort zone.

 What’s next?